Kernel Estimation of Spot Volatility with Microstructure Noise Using Pre-Averaging: Introduction

 One of the earliest works on kernel-based estimation of spot volatility dates back to \cite{foster1994continuous_optKernel}, where they studied a weighted rolling window estimator, which is essentially a kernel estimator with compact support.
-Asymptotic normality was established under abstract conditions that are not directly satisfied by a general It\^o model of the form (\ref{ItoModel00}).
-Concretely, they worked with a time series discretization of the model (\ref{ItoModel00}). \cite{fan2008spot} also established the asymptotic normality for a general kernel estimator, but the result was limited to a specific constraint on the bandwidth, which allowed them to neglect the target error coming from approximating the spot volatility by a kernel weighted discrete volatility.
-As a result, the achieved convergence rates were suboptimal.
-See also \cite{kristensen2010nonparametric} and \cite{mancini2015estimation} for other Central Limit Theorems (CLT) of kernel-based estimators with suboptimal rate of convergence under different conditions. \cite{alvarez2012estimation} proposed an estimator of \(\sigma^p_t \) by considering forward finite difference approximations of the realized power variation process of order \(p\), which is essentially a forward-looking kernel estimator with uniform kernel. \cite{JacodProtter} considered both backward and forward finite difference approximations of the realized quadratic variation.
-Both works obtained the best possible convergence rates for their CLTs under a quite general It\^o semimartingale model (including jumps).
-We also refer \cite[Chapter 8]{jacodaitsahalia} for an extensive review of the relevant literature.
+Asymptotic normality was established under abstract conditions that {\Blue were not directly stated in terms of the coefficients of the It\^o semimartingale (\ref{ItoModel00})}.
+Concretely, they worked with a time series discretization of the model (\ref{ItoModel00}). \cite{fan2008spot} established the asymptotic normality for a general kernel estimator, {\Blue this time working directly with the model (\ref{ItoModel00}) {\Blue under relatively mild conditions on the coefficients,} but without jumps. {\Blue However, the} result therein also required a certain condition on the convergence rate of the bandwidth to $0$}, which allowed them to neglect the ``target error" coming from approximating the spot volatility by a kernel {\Blue weighted volatility}.
+As a result, {\Blue the convergence rates of the estimators were suboptimal (see Section 6 in \cite{FigLi} for more details)}. {\Blue \cite{kristensen2010nonparametric} also proved a Central Limit Theorem (CLT) for kernel-based estimators under the absence of jumps and a non-leverage condition (i.e., $\sigma$ and $W$ were assumed to be independent). \cite{Yuetal2014} generalized Kristensen's result by allowing a jump component of finite activity (FA), but still assuming non-leverage effects. \cite{mancini2015estimation} considered more general It\^o semimartingales, but again FA jumps.
+All these works {\Blue only considered CLTs with \emph{suboptimal convergence rates}.}} \cite{alvarez2012estimation} proposed an estimator of \(\sigma^p_t \) by considering forward finite difference approximations of the realized power variation process of order \(p\), which is essentially a forward-looking kernel estimator with uniform kernel. \cite{JacodProtter} {\Blue (Section 13.3 therein)} considered both backward and forward finite difference approximations of the realized quadratic variation.
+Both works obtained the best possible convergence rates for their CLTs {\Blue for a rather} general It\^o semimartingale model ({\Blue in the case \cite{JacodProtter}, also including jumps}).
+We also refer to \cite{jacodaitsahalia}, {\Blue Chapter 8}, for an extensive review of the relevant literature.